 ADHD symptoms may improve as a child gets older and can gain more focus and control over their impulses.

 Adults who continue to experience symptoms may benefit from counseling, which can help a person learn to manage the condition.

 Autism spectrum disorder affects a person’s social communication and interaction in various contexts.
-There is no cure, but treatment can help people make progress in the areas that they find challenging.
+There is no cure, but support can help people make progress in the areas that they find challenging.